GeekMasher/presentations/presentations/2021-09-Defcon44131/README.md

+## Agenda

+- What is Static Code Analysis?
+- How does Static Code Analysis work?
+- Examples of how this is done
+- What are the Pros and Cons of static Analysis?

 ## Structure

-- Introduction
+- Introduction to Static Code Analysis
-  - Whoami
+- Today's Talk
 - What is Static Code Analysis?
-- Why would you use SAST?
+- What is Static Code Analysis?
 - How is Static Code Analysis done?
-  - Parsing Code and AST
+- Compiler and Interpreter Pipelines
+- Types of Static Analysis Tools
-  - Taint Analysis
+- Core Static Analysis Parts
-  - Dataflow Analysis
+- Simple Application and Dataflow
+- Conclusion

-- Pros
+- :thumbsup: The Pros

-- Cons
+- :thumbsdown: The Cons

-- Frameworks and Secure by Default
+- References